practicalli/clojure-web-services/database-model/create-table.md

 We have our database model for tasks, so lets create write some code that will create a database table in Postgres, assuming that table is not there already.

-> **Note** Create a new Clojure file `src/todo_list/items.clj` and add the following code
+> ####Note:: Create a new Clojure file `src/todo_list/items.clj` and add the following code

 First add a dependency for Clojure.java.jdbc

 ```clojure
 [clojure.java.jdbc :as sql]